Current Region:

 More and more of us are becoming aware of the risks of ‘phishing’ – fake emails or websites that seek to extract personal data, particularly passwords and other secrets we use to secure our online activities.
 This is, sadly, not a problem unique to age verification, as many other online services are at risk of such attacks.

 We also recognise that it is not enough to rely on consumers to conduct their own due diligence.
-There need to be additional measures in place to mitigate this risk.
+There are additional measures in place to mitigate this risk.

-• Age-restricted websites will themselves be concerned that they use only reputable, certified AV providers.
+• Age-restricted websites themselves are concerned that they use only reputable, certified AV providers.
 They have no commercial interest in putting their customers at risk of data breaches.
-And most people will first be prompted to do an age check by a website they already know and trust.
-It may be their preferred supermarket when they first order alchohol for delivery, or a gambling site operated by a high street brand.
+And most people are first prompted to do an age check by a website they already know and trust.
+It may be their preferred supermarket when they first order alcohol for delivery, or a gambling site operated by a high street brand.
 Even if their first request for age verification comes from a porn site, most people use the largest, better known sites.
-All these websites will need to select AV providers, and will carry out their own due diligence on those providers, because they will not want to put their user’s data at risk of theft, given the reputational damage that would cause to them.
-So we are not expecting individuals to decide alone which sites are trustworthy.
+All these websites select AV providers, and carry out their own due diligence on those providers, because they do not want to put their user’s data at risk of theft, given the reputational damage that would cause to them.
+So individuals need not decide alone which sites are trustworthy.

-• Second, Certification Bodies will list those providers they have audited, and consumers can link directly to these sites from these registries.
-The UK government is also developing a Digital Identity and Attributes Trust Framework and will shortly appoint a regulator (possibly the ICO) which will licence identity and age verification providers, issuing a logo that will link back to the regulator’s list of approved suppliers.
+• Second, Certification Bodies list those providers they have audited, and consumers can link directly to these sites from these registries.
+(The UK government is developing a Digital Identity and Attributes Trust Framework which licenses identity providers, issuing a logo that will link back to the regulator’s list of approved suppliers – age verification providers offering their services for the sale of alcohol will soon need to be certified this way too).

-• In addition, the euCONSENT project is connecting multiple AV providers across a network so you can re-use an age check done with one provider on websites that use other AV providers.
-There will be extensive and ongoing due diligence of suppliers who join this network so that will be a further safeguard.
+• In addition, the euCONSENT project is connecting multiple AV providers across the AgeAware network so you can re-use an age check done with one provider on websites that use other AV providers.
+There is extensive and ongoing due diligence of suppliers who join this network so that is a further safeguard.
 Consumers will be able to go to the euCONSENT website and check which providers are certified.